sdemingo/grom/README.md

 ===========

 You can create your first blog site with Grom building the sample site which is included in the distribution.
-Type this on the command line:
+Type these commands on your shell:

+      $ cd /grom/directory
+      $ cd sample-blog
-      $ grom build sample-blog
+      $ grom build

 You can run a builtin web service on grom to test the sample blog:

-      $ grom serve sample-blog
+      $ grom serve

 Now, open your browse and write the next link in the address bar: